withastro/astro/.changeset/cold-schools-yell.md

 Add integrations dynamically

-Astro integrations can now dynamically add additional integrations during set-up.
+Astro integrations can now themselves dynamically add and configure additional integrations during set-up.
 This makes it possible for integration authors to bundle integrations more intelligently for their users.

 For example, an integration can decide to add Astro’s official sitemap integration if it sees a user hasn’t already configured it: